Mark Esper: Memoirs, book tour, and Trump criticism

-Chinese Spy Balloon

-On January 28, 2023, a Chinese spy balloon entered U.S. airspace near Alaska.
-It eventually passed through Canadian airspace before re-entering the United States in Montana.
-The balloon passed over the country for several days, to include over sensitive U.S. military sites.
-The Biden Administration shot down the spy balloon over the Atlantic Ocean near South Carolina on February 4, 2023.
-Esper criticized the Administration for not shooting down the spy balloon as soon as it entered U.S. airspace near Alaska in late January, expressing concern about the intelligence information the Chinese could gain from the flight, but supported the White House decision not to do so once it passed over more populated areas.
-Esper also noted the importance of securing the balloon’s instrumentation package in order to determine its capabilities and assess what exactly they Chinese government was trying to learn.In the aftermath of the 2023 Chinese spy balloon incident, U.S. officials disclosed that three suspected Chinese spy balloons had transited the continental United States during the Trump administration, with the intrusions only discovered sometime after Biden took office in January 2021.
+In a December 2022 interview, Esper said he supported a merit-based immigration system.
+In 2023, after a high-altitude Chinese spy balloon was detected and shot down after transiting the U.S., U.S. officials disclosed that three suspected Chinese spy balloons had previously transited the continental United States during the Trump administration, with the intrusions only discovered sometime after Biden took office in January 2021.
 Esper said that, while in office, he was unaware of previous incidents of Chinese surveillance balloons in U.S. airspace.
 The Biden administration offered a briefing to top former Trump officials, including Esper, on the new intelligence.

 Other activities

-Esper is currently the Distinguished Chair of the Modern War Institute (MWI) at the U.S. Military Academy at West Point.

-In 2021, Esper was named the first John S. McCain Distinguished Fellow at the McCain Institute for International Leadership, a Washington, D.C.-based think tank; he is also a member of the Institute's Board of Trustees.
+In 2021, Esper was named the first John S. McCain Distinguished Fellow at the McCain Institute for International Leadership, a Washington, D.C.-based think tank; he is also a member of the institute's board of trustees.

-Also in 2021, Esper joined the Board of Directors for the Atlantic Council, and was named co-chair (along with Deborah Lee James) of a commission tasked with making recommendations to the Pentagon reform on improving the Defense Department’s ability "to rapidly absorb commercial technologies" from the private sector in order to enhance the U.S. military's warfighting capabilities.
+Also in 2021, Esper joined the board of directors for the Atlantic Council, and was named co-chair (along with Deborah Lee James) of a commission tasked with making recommendations to the Pentagon reform on improving the Defense Department's ability "to rapidly absorb commercial technologies" from the private sector in order to enhance the U.S. military's warfighting capabilities.
+In December 2023, the Atlantic Council announced that Esper would be chairing a new commission on Software-Defined Warfare.

+Esper joined the International Advisory Council of GLOBSEC, a European-based global think tank, in 2023.